 Map the Customer Journey

-Where are you not delighting customers?
+Where are you not delighting customers within their interactions with your brand?
 Or, more importantly, where are consumers experiencing friction and frustration with your brand?

-To answer these questions, map out your customer journeys to get a comprehensive view of the path consumers take to find you and what channels they prefer (or don’t prefer).
-Then, uncover customer behavioral data (their choices, concerns, sticking points, behavior, etc.) across every one of the consumer journey touchpoints to determine where you can improve and where you can make good experiences even better.
+In order to answer these questions, consider creating a customer journey map.
+That way, you’ll get a comprehensive view of the path consumers take to find you and what channels they prefer.
+Uncover customer behavioral data across every one of the consumer journey touchpoints to determine where your team has room for improvement.

-Data from customer satisfaction surveys provides candid customer feedback on how your services are faring in the marketplace.
-This data also lets you get ahead of potential brand backlash, because it reveals problem areas that could result in negative reviews or, worse, a damaged reputation.
+Data from customer-facing consumer satisfaction surveys provides candid customer feedback on how your services are faring in the marketplace.
+This data also lets you get ahead of potential brand backlash.
+That’s because it reveals problem areas that could result in negative reviews or, worse, a damaged reputation.

-Here are some tips on producing valuable surveys:
+Here are some tips on designing valuable customer experience surveys:

 - Send surveys via the method your customers would prefer.